danielfm/prometheus-for-developers/README.md

 **Want to know more?** The Prometheus query UI provides a combo box with all available metric names registered in its database.
 Do some exploring, try querying different ones.
-For instance, can you plot the current usage of file descriptor handles (in %) for both Grafana and Prometheus? **Tip:** the metric names end with `_fds`.
+For instance, can you plot the file descriptor handles usage (in %) for all targets? **Tip:** the metric names end with `_fds`.

 ---